 However, deploying honeypots necessitates meticulous planning to ensure they don’t inadvertently expose the network to further risk.
 Moreover, the data acquired from honeypots needs thorough analysis to glean actionable intelligence.
 Honeypots, while instrumental in identifying potential threats, should not be relied upon as the sole line of defense.
 They should be part of a multi-tiered security strategy which encompasses network segmentation, endpoint protection, and regular security audits.

-Are you oveloaded by SIEM events and alerts in your SOAR?
+Overload by events, alerts in your SIEM or SOAR?

 About Vlad Iliushin